Electoral district of Cabramatta: History

 The seat was held from 1981 to 1985 by inaugural member Eric Bedford, who served as Minister for Education and Minister for Planning in the Wran Labor government.
-He resigned on 1 December 1985, and was replaced by anti-drugs and anti-crime campaigner John Newman at the resulting by-election.
-Newman represented the electorate until 1994, when he became the victim of the only political assassination in Australia in recent history, killed by a Vietnamese crime boss.
-Reba Meagher was easily elected to replace Newman in the subsequent by-election and was the member for Cabramatta until her resignation in 2008.
+He resigned on 1 December 1985, and was replaced by John Newman at the resulting by-election.
+Newman represented the electorate until he was assassinated in 1994.

+Reba Meagher was elected to replace Newman in the subsequent by-election and was the member for Cabramatta until her resignation in 2008.
 Meagher served as a minister in the Carr and Iemma governments, and polled more than 67% of the vote at the 2003 election.
 She resigned her seat on 16 September 2008, with the by-election following on 18 October.

+Nick Lalich was representative from 2008 until 2023 when he announced retirement by the end of 2022.
+Nick Lalich was succeeded by Tri Vo at the 2023 state election.